edf-hpc/fca-health-checker/README.md

 It will return 0 if the service is up and responsive, 1 otherwise.
 Three paramters are set by defualt:

-- FCA path installation: */opt/mellanox/fca*
+- FCA installation path: */opt/mellanox/fca*
-- FCA Reduce test path installation: */opt/mellanox/fca/bin/reduce_test*
+- FCA Reduce test installation path: */opt/mellanox/fca/bin/reduce_test*
 - Local infiniband IP, by default is retrieved using ib0 ip address

 ## How does it work?